Repossessed Houses: What Buyers Should Know

 What is a repossessed house?

-What to inspect in a repossessed property?
+What should buyers inspect about a repossessed property?

 How does foreclosure lead to repossession?